ingararntzen/timingdocs/docs/source/axis.rst

 unchanged, and avoid unneccesary reevaluation of internal indexes.
 However, object equality for cue data may be application dependent.
-For this reason the **update** operation allows a custom equality function (for the cue data property) to be specified using the optional parameter *equals*.
+For this reason the **update** operation allows a custom equality function to be specified using the optional parameter *equals*.
+Note that the equality function is evaluated with cue data properties as arguments, not the entire cue.

 ..  code-block:: javascript